 The rich regional tradition and charm of the French Basque Pyrenees

-Covering the southwestern part of France, from the Atlantic coast, through the Pyrenees mountains to around Oloron-Sainte-Marie, the French Basque country (known as “Iparralde” meaning the “north side”) is a great place to go to enjoy the exceptional beauty of the mountains as well as the region’s history and traditions.
+Covering southwestern France, from the Atlantic coast, through the Pyrenees mountains to around Oloron-Sainte-Marie, the French Basque country (known as “Iparralde” meaning the “north side”) is a great place to go to enjoy the exceptional beauty of the mountains as well as the region’s history and traditions.

-By adventuring away from the coast, the lush valleys and mountains will reveal to you charming and authentic villages, traditional farms and lovely Basque houses.
+By venturing away from the coast on one of our Basque Country tours, you'll discover lush valleys and mountains, charming and authentic villages, traditional farms and lovely Basque houses.
 Plus, you will be awarded by getting away from the tourists on the beaches.

 A good introduction to the area is to start with Sare, a lovely hilltop village with houses built in the traditional Basque style.
 From here, you can take a vintage rack train to La Rhune, offering a beautiful view of both the Pyrenees mountains and the coast.